comicrelief/component-library/src/components/Molecules/CTAMultiCard/CTAMultiCard.md

 ### CTAMultiCard: Desktop Grid View (2 columns)

-**NB: One card contains a lot of lorem ipsum text to demonstrate that all cards will match the height of the tallest sibling card.**
+**NB: One card contains a lot of lorem ipsum text to demonstrate that all cards will match the height of the tallest sibling card.
+In mobile view, this example displays as a vertical stack (non-carousel).**

 ```js
 import CTAMultiCard from './CTAMultiCard';